JuliaSmoothOptimizers/MultiPrecisionR2/docs/src/tutorial_MPR2_basic_use.md

 ```

 ## **High Precision Format**
 MPR2 uses a high precision format to compute "exactly" the values that are *defined* (see section [MPR2 Algorithm Broad Description](#mpr2-algorithm-broad-description-differs-from-package-implementation)).
 This high precision format corresponds to the type parameter `H` in `MPR2()` template.
-The high precision format used by MPR2 is `MPnlp::FPMPNLPModel`'s `H` parameter type which can be chosen upon `MPnlp` instanciation (see `FPMPNLPModel` documentation).
+The high precision format used by MPR2 is `MPnlp::FPMPNLPModel`'s `H` parameter type which can be chosen upon `MPnlp` instantiation (see `FPMPNLPModel` documentation).

 ```@example
 using MultiPrecisionR2